How To Hike Devils Bridge Trail In Sedona, Arizona

 Dry Creek Trailhead parking lot

-We took the photo above of Dry Creek Trailhead parking lot after we’d finished hiking Devils Bridge around 9:00am.
-It was already full on a weekday morning in December.
+We took the photo above of Dry Creek Trailhead parking lot after we’d finished at around 9:00am.
+It was already full on a weekday morning in December, so we recommend arriving super early if you want to hike for sunrise.

 2. Hike (Or Drive) To Devils Bridge Trailhead